huggingface/transformers/docs/source/en/model_doc/video_llava.md

 ### Mixed Media Mode

 The model can also generate from an interleaved image-video inputs.
-However note, that it was not trained in interlaved image-video stting whihc might affect the performance.
-Below is an example usage for mixed media input, add the folling lines to the above code snippet:
+However note, that it was not trained in interleaved image-video setting which might affect the performance.
+Below is an example usage for mixed media input, add the following lines to the above code snippet:

 ```python
 from PIL import Image